JamesAmato/cmb-ml/README.md

     * Each step is defined by the single data object output.
     * Making a simulation set is a process composed of many steps.
 - Each step should deterministically follow the previous steps.
-    * Use seeds stored in configuration files.
+    * ~~Use seeds stored in configuration files.~~
-- Leave lots of breadcrumbs, leave few loaves of bread.
+    * Compose seeds from names of levels, store those in config files.
-    * Save the small files.
+- Save the small files.
 Save the large files only if they're to be used in the end analysis.
     * Save configuration files, even if they're only used to produce other configuration files.
     - Specifically, keep as individual files:
         - cosmo params